explaingit

 TLDR

-A production-ready starter template for React Native apps that includes routing, animations, state management, testing, and API clients pre-configured, saving weeks of setup time.
+A battle-tested starter template for React Native mobile apps that comes pre-wired with navigation, state management, animations, and testing, saving two to four weeks of setup time on a new project.

 Mindmap